Rajs1235/FLAM-TASK/README.md

 # QUEUECTL (Node.js Version)
 # Overview
-queuectl is a comprehensive, CLI-based background job queue system designed to manage a distributed task pipeline.
+QUEUECTL is a comprehensive, CLI-based background job queue system designed to manage a distributed task pipeline.
 The system is built with a powerful Node.js backend and MongoDB for persistent storage.

 It's a minimal, production-grade system that supports enqueuing jobs, running multiple concurrent worker processes, handling automatic retries with exponential backoff, and maintaining a Dead Letter Queue (DLQ) for permanently failed jobs.